 8. Physical Health — How to achieve optimum health and longevity in accord with your unique physical strengths and challenges.

 He spoke of the karakas and their fields as indicators of your nature and what you should do to bring balance into your life.
-So Mars is my karaka for the field is Creative Play.
+So Mars is my karaka for the field of Creative Play.
 This means I should do Mars activities to get the most satisfaction in recreation.
 And it’s certainly true that I love Mars activities when I do them.

 The last karaka indicates the field of Physical Health.
 Each planet has its own disease type: